-1. Use C to implement algorithms for (a) approximate order-preserving Huffman coding - each phase merging two adjacent subtrees whose weights give the smallest sum, and (b) exact order-preserving Huffman coding - using a dynamic programming formulation as described in Notes 07.C.
+1. Use C to implement algorithms for (a) approximate order-preserving Huffman coding - each phase merging two adjacent subtrees whose weights give the smallest sum, and (b) exact order-preserving Huffman coding - using the dynamic programming formulation described in Notes 7.C.

 The input is 1) a positive integer n and 2) a sequence of n positive integers giving the frequency counts (weights) for symbols in an ordered character set.
+To simplify output, the character set will be referenced numerically as $0 \dots n - 1$ .

-For both types of subtrees, your program should output the bit code assigned to each symbol and the weighted sum $\left(\sum{i} length{i} \bullet count{i}\right)$ based on the generated code tree and the frequency counts.
+For both types of subtrees, your program should output the bit code assigned to each symbol and the weighted sum $\left(\sum{i} length_i \bullet count_i\right)$ based on the generated code tree and the frequency counts.

-2. Submit your program on Blackboard by 10:45 a.m. on October 23, 2014.
+2. Submit your program on Blackboard by 1:45 p.m. on October 20, 2016.
 One of the comment lines should include the compilation command used on OMEGA.